Harmonic analysis on certain spherical varieties: A formula for

 \subsection{Proof of Lemma \ref{lem:uniformb2}}

 Suppose $F=\rr$.
-By changing the signs of the $\xi_i$ if necessary, it suffices to consider the integral over the domain where all $a_i>0$ and hence $\chi_Q=1$.
+We restrict the integral over the domain where all $a_i>0$ as an analogous argument works for the other connected component of $(\rr^\times)^3$.
+In particular, $\chi_Q(a\tilde{\xi})=1$.
 We will apply the van der Corput lemma, and for this purpose we first prove the following: \begin{Lem} Let $g$ be a bounded continuous function on $\rr_{>0}^3$.
 For $c>1,$ we have

 \end{Lem} \begin{proof}